LucasSD/untappd-stats/README.md

 - fix known y-axis label issue
 - rewrite in modules
 - add other stats such as mean alcohol content, worst rated beers/breweries/cities..., correlations between alcohol content and rating, and so on
-- deploy the project to the web
+- deploy the application online